• My sketches are now being posted to my sister site,

 100906-Bannerman-Castle-from-the-Hudson-8x10-GF-650

-8×10, Acrylics on canvas covered hardboard
+8×10, Acrylic on archival canvas board

 This was painted from the boat dock during a recent trip out to Bannerman Island.
 Opportunities to go out to the island are so rare, and I truly cherish the painting time out there!
 The castle structures are exquisite.
 A winter storm brought down two large walls on the other side of this castle.
 50% of the proceeds of the sale of this painting go to Bannerman Castle Trust for protection and maintenance of the castles on the island.